nova-model/nova-tutorial/episodes/02-Copy-Template.md

 This script will:

 1. Clone the Galaxy tools repository
-2. Copy your tool XML file to the correct location (now configured as `tools/neutrons/tutorials/YOUR_USERNAME-nova-tutorial.xml`)
+2. Copy your tool XML file to the correct location (for the tutorial this is configured as `tools/neutrons/tutorials/YOUR_USERNAME-nova-tutorial.xml`)
 3. Commit the changes
 4. Push to the `prototype` branch of the galaxy-tools repository